Juan Antonio de Urbiztondo, Marquis of La Solana

 Juan Antonio de Urbiztondo y Eguía (7 January 1803, San Sebastián – 26 April 1857, Madrid) was a Spanish military and the marquis of La Solana.
-In 1814 he became a knight's page in the Spanish Army, fought against the government of Trienio Liberal, and then became the inspector of the Voluntarios Realistas.
+In 1814 he became a knight's page in the Spanish Army, fought against the government of Trienio Liberal, and then became the inspector of the Royalist Volunteers.
 Madrid historians mentioned Urbiztondo's participation to a dispute at the Royal Palace of Madrid, which involved the Duke of Cádiz, the Duke of Valencia and Joaquín Osorio y Silva-Bazán (who was killed by Urbiztondo).

 In 1833 he was imprisoned at Mérida due to the accusation that he is supposed-to-be connection to Carlism, but he managed to escape to Portugal.

+He became the Spanish Governor-General of the Philippines from 1850 to 1853.

+Expedition against the Sultanate of Sulu

+In December 1850, Urbiztondo led a naval expedition to the Sulu Archipelago.
+They visited several islands, causing destruction and casualties.
+Upon reaching Jolo, they faced hostility from Sultan Mohammad Pulalun Kiram and failed to obtain any concessions.
+Unable to invade the fortified city, they sailed to Tunkil and conducted a raid, resulting in more casualties and destruction.

+In April 1851, the Sultan of Sulu signed a treaty with Spain recognizing Spanish sovereignty over the Sulu Sultanate and its dependencies.
+The treaty also allowed Spain to establish a trading factory and a naval station in Jolo.